Universal-Omega/Monaco/README.md

 About
 -----

-This is an unbranded fork of the Monaco skin originally developed by Fandom. offline.
+This is an unbranded fork of the Monaco skin originally developed by [Fandom](https://en.wikipedia.org/wiki/Fandom_(website)) (formerly known as Wikicities and Wikia).

 Compared to the original version of the skin, this fork now supports MediaWiki version 1.39+ officially.